-Gaming with the Game Boy never got boring and almost everyone found a game he or she liked.
+Gaming never got boring with the famous handheld and almost everyone found a game he or she liked.
 Probably some of the most successful games were Tetris, Super-Mario and Donkey-Kong.
-A great part of Game Boy’s success also depicted the Pokémon series published in 1996 and I remember everyone fighting over which was better, the red or the blue edition.
+A great part of its success also depicted the Pokémon series published in 1996 and I remember everyone fighting over which was better, the red or the blue edition.
 Nintendo also published several add-ons for the handheld device, such as the Game Boy printer and a camera, which was really a great fun before camera phones established on the market.
 Also very useful was the Game Boy magnifier and the additional light you could set up.

-After the original Game Boy, many upgrades followed through the years including a transparent version or the Game Boy Light with an additional background lighting.
+After the original version of the handheld, many upgrades followed through the years including a transparent version or the light version with an additional background lighting.
 However, the Game Boy Color was probably the biggest advancement in the first 10 years, published in 1998.
-It was able to pictures 56 colors at the same time and equipped with an infrared port to support networking.
-The first touchscreen on a Game Boy was introduced with the Nintendo DS in 2004 and differed in almost everything from the normal Game Boy series.
+It was able to pictures 56 colors at the same time and equipped with an infrared port to support networking between players.
+The first touchscreen on the device was introduced with the Nintendo DS in 2004 and differed in almost everything from the normal Game Boy series.

 At yovisto academic video search, you may enjoy a TED talk on the future of gaming by Peter Molyneux staring Milo, the virtual boy.